 - I Know Your True Name: Sort Of.
 A document uncovered by Mishil reveals that Deokman's birth name is actually Inmyeong.

 - Kansas City Shuffle: In a pivotal plot point, Deokman has Wolcheon compute the date of the next solar eclipse, apparently determines that no eclipse is to occur, then sends Bidam and Yusin off to trick Mishil with a supposedly fake date.
 The eclipse is supposed to happen; Deokman correctly predicts that Mishil will believe Bidam and Yusin are out to deceive her and then announce that no eclipse is to occur.
 This leads to a major credibility hit for Mishil and sets the stage for Deokman's Big Entrance.

-- Murder the Hypotenuse: Subverted in the finale when Yusin killed Bidam.
+- Subverted in the finale when Yusin kills Bidam.

 - Averted by Mishil's husbands.
-Chunchu instigate an Enemy Civil War via power struggle within their families, but Lady Mishil arrived to halt the "family crisis"..
+Chunchu instigates an Enemy Civil War via power struggle within their families, but Lady Mishil arrived to halt the "family crisis"..

 - Parental Abandonment: Deokman was exiled from Silla to be spared from Mishil's wrath.
 Prince Chunchu was later orphaned following Cheonmyeong's death and Bidam was abandoned by his mother at an early age, and his Parental Substitute was killed off too.

-- Princesses Prefer Pink: Cheonmyeong is usually seen wearing pink.
+- Princesses Prefer Pink: Princess Cheonmyeong is usually seen wearing pink.

 - Polyamory: Mishil have two husbands, Prime Minister Saejong and General Seolwon.

 - Prophecy Twist: Deokman being abandoned in the first place was because a prophecy stated that if the king was to have twins, the royal family would have no more sons.
 But Cheonmyeong having Chunchu defies this.